thelordofdino4/Arathia-The-Posthistoric-Frontier/Game Design Documentation/2. Story and Setting/Backstory and Lore/Before Arathia/450 years before exodus story/Lira of Mars.md

 Lira’s heart sank.
 Without the oxygenator, the eastern dome’s air would thin rapidly.
 It wasn’t just crops at risk—it was lives.

+To make things worse, the AI repair drones were down for maintenance.
+The last one was brought offline a week ago, and repairs would take at least another 48 hours.
+By then the eastern dome would be out of air completely.
+Fear stirred inside Lira, but something deep inside her stirred.
+A courage to overcome certain doom.

 "I’ll go," she volunteered, grabbing her oxygen pack.

 "You can’t!"
 Kain grabbed her arm.
 "The storm’s too strong—you’ll get stranded!"